larribas/dagger/README.md

 To soften the learning curve, we've worked hard on:

-* A [documentation portal](TODO) with tutorials, recommendations and API references.
+* A [documentation portal](https://dagger.readthedocs.io) with tutorials, recommendations and API references.
-* A comprehensive [set of examples](TODO), from beginner to advanced use cases.
+* A comprehensive [set of examples](https://github.com/larribas/dagger/tree/main/examples), from beginner to advanced use cases.
 * Thorough error handling to catch any potential issue as early as possible.
 Error messages are descriptive, point you to the specific component that is causing a problem, explain the reason why it's failing and suggest alternatives.

 ### 3. Performant and reliable

-_Dagger_ is there to enable you to create

-be a lightweight and robust component of your project.
-This means:

-- __>95% test coverage__.
+_Dagger_ enables you to create and iterate on complex workflows.
+During this effort, the library should never be a limiting factor in terms of performance or reliability.
+That is, we want to make sure you don't experience any bugs, memory leaks or conflicts that impair your productivity.
+Hence, we have put a lot of focus on:

+- __Test coverage__ for internal components. _Dagger_ will always have >95% test coverage for all success and error scenarios.
 - __Zero dependencies__.
-- __DAGs can be executed locally__ to facilitate testing.

-You shouldn't have any conflicts

- You shouldn't experience any bugs or unexpected limitations.
-The codebase has >95% test coverage,.

-* Lightweight and reliable
-  * zero dependencies
-  * Reliability (heavily tested codebase and testable user code through DAG inspection and execution).
-  * Declarative definition of DAGs (DAGs are immutable, composable data structures)
-  * Declarative definition of DAGs (DAGs are immutable, composable data structures)
+When you install _Dagger_, it doesn't bring any other dependency with it.
+Your requirements file will be clean and conflict-free with other versions of other libraries.
+- __Lazy loading of input files__.
+Where possible, _Dagger_ will minimize the memory footprint by using lazy loading of files from local or remote filesystems into memory.
+This is especially useful when dealing with partitioned outputs and reduce operations.
+- __Local verification__ of your DAGs.
+When you build a DAG, we enforce a series of rules that make your pipelines clear and predictable.
+You can also execute any of your DAGs locally with the local runtime.

 ## How to contribute

-We just released a first stable version of _Dagger_.
-At the moment, the idea and execution of the library comes from a TODO
+Do you have some feedback about the library?
+Have you implemented a Serializer or a Runtime that may be useful for the community?
+Do you think a tutorial or example could be improved?

+Every contribution to _Dagger_ is greatly appreciated.

+Please read our [Contribution Guidelines](CONTRIBUTING.md) for more details.